Recipe at a Glance

 Today, I’m all about this crab fries recipe, and I decided to simply boil them, which allows the water into their shells, keeping the meat moist and quickly cook.
 All you need is a large stock pot, water and a bit of salt.
 You can also add in a crab boil seasoning, such as Old Bay to add extra flavor.

 For the fries in this recipe, I made a thicker cut version of my favorite Shoestring French Fries, but if you are short on time, you can always use your favorite store bought frozen french fries and no one will be the wiser.
+And if you’re putting together a full seafood appetizer spread, my lobster nachos alongside these crab fries is a combination I’d serve at any party without hesitation.

 Loaded Crab Fries with garlic aioli and lemon